Skip to main content

 Paid for by Sauer for Community Services District Board

-Candidate for Big Bear City Community Services District Board of Directors
+Candidate for the Big Bear City Community Services District Board of Directors in the November 3, 2026 election.

 East Valley resident running to improve how the CSD communicates with residents, uses technology, and works with regional partners.